You are currently viewing How to Force Quit on Windows: 5 Easy Ways to Close Frozen Applications

 • Q: Does force quitting harm my computer?

-A: It doesn’t harm your PC, but it can lead to unsaved data loss in the affected application.
+A: It doesn’t harm your PC, but be aware it can lead to unsaved data loss in the affected application.

 Conclusion: Mastering How to Force Quit on Windows